ROS-Aerial/aerial_robotic_landscape/simulation.md

 This page presents several simulator options for aerial robotics enthusiasts.

-# Comparision
+# Comparison

 The following simulators have their own integrated physics simulation and basic rendering capabilities.
 They are capable of simulating the aerodynamic forces necessary to keep UAVs airborne:

-For the following comparision, we have refered [this article](https://arxiv.org/pdf/2311.02296.pdf)
+For the following comparison, we have refered [this article](https://arxiv.org/pdf/2311.02296.pdf)
 > Cora A. Dimmig et al. "Survey of Simulators for Aerial Robots" arXiv preprint arXiv:2311.02296v2 (2024)

 ## Features